swei12345/Generalized-sPCA/Bi-Iterative Algorithm/README.md

 ### Bi-Iterative Proximal Algorithm
 Similar to the orthogonal iteration method, the classical Bi-iterative method extract both the left and the right leading eigenspace through QR factorization.
 Based on this idea, we can incorporate structures on both $n$ and $p$ dimensions by adding proximal projection steps.
-That is, compared to the `IPsPCA` method, we instead have the following in each iteration (t):
+That is, compared to the `IPsPCA` method, we instead have the followings in each iteration (t):
 ```r
 Tb_t = X %*% Qa  ### space over n (U)
 ### We can incorporate possible structures over n here ####